tweedegolf/embedded-hal-timer/rfc-draft.md

 ## Considerations

-- The traits are not generally fallible.
+- The traits are not generically fallible and thus can't support things like communication errors.
   Similar to `DelayNs` these traits are meant to be used with internal hardware timers.
 - Overflow is an error.
 If it were not, it could overflow and the user would get a low number returned which would be unexpected in most cases.
 - All time values are `u32` since this is usable in most usecases and most people are using 32-bit hardware.
+  A 16-bit timer would simply overflow faster and a 64-bit timer could overflow for `elapsed_micros` but not yet for `elapsed_millis`.

 ## Why do we need this?